 Content in JSTOR spans many disciplines, primarily in the humanities and social sciences.
 The Library subscribes to the following JSTOR journal collections: Arts & Sciences I,II,III,IV & VII, and Business II.
 JSTOR archives contains the full-text of non-current issues of journals digitised back to the first issue published to a date generally 3 to 5 years from the most current published issue.
 We also have access to current content for a few publications on the JSTOR platform.
 The Library also has access to the JSTOR digitised collection of 19th Century British Pamphlets.

-Nineteenth Century UK Periodicals (Part One) covers the advent of commercial lifestyle publishing in Britain.
+Nineteenth Century UK Periodicals Part I: Women's, Children's, Humour, and Leisure.
+This resource covers the advent of commercial lifestyle publishing in Britain.
 Content is drawn from the collections of the British Library, National Library of Scotland, National Library of Australia, and National Library of South Africa.
 Topics covered include the rarely documented aspects of women, children, humour, and leisure activity in the Victorian age.
 The rise of magazine publishing is reflected in the selection of publications, which spans publications aimed at and tailored to various audiences, including women and children.

 You can either search Nineteenth Century UK Periodicals on its own here, or with other primary sources using Gale Primary Sources.